 For Hildegard, man stands at the center of the universe.
 Man is the complete work of the Creator.
 Only man can know his Creator.
 If he rises, creation lifts with him.
 If he falls, he carries all of creation with him.

 Hildegard believed that every creature is connected to every other, and each is held together by another.
 Hildegard’s belief that we may find God’s “loving embrace in every creature” elevates creation above nature.

 When man moves beyond self-centeredness, he stops rebelling against God and has communion with all other creatures.
 A “primordial joy” emerges in man from connection with nature.

 Hildegard of Bingen Medicine

 Man’s quest to become closer to God develops by striking the balance of discovery and action, Both are of equal importance.
 This concept of unity and balance runs through all of Hildegard of Bingen’s writings, practices and healing techniques.
 For example, she considered disease a deficit or imbalance, while good health derives from the balance of spirit mind body.

 In her primary medical texts, Causae et Curae and Physica, Hildegard expressed her belief that faith contributes to good health and healing.
 With faith comes the discipline required for good work, moderation and the element of balance she called “discretio”.

 During the last decade of her life, Hildegard completed two more medical texts, “Liber simplicis medicinae” and “Liber compositae medicinae”.
 The books cataloged over 280 plants, cross-referenced with their healing uses.

 The Fame of Hildegard von Bingen

-During her lifetime, Hildegard’s work struck a chord among men and women of all social classes.
+During her lifetime, Hildegard’s writings and work struck a chord among men and women of all social classes.
 People from all over Europe came to her abbey for advice and care.
 They sought advice for health and good-living.